IPTinCan Documentation

 3. Restart the server.
 It will validate the key and enable licensed features.

 Servers without a license key work fully.
-All chat, voice, and video features function identically with or without a license.
+All chat, voice, video, and VPN features function identically with or without a license.

 Admin Panel